Dr-Ake/Rimworld-Lantern-Core-Mod/LanternsCore_ModBuilder/Guide.md

 - Make sure you opened the file directly (not inside a restricted viewer).
 - Some browsers block folder access if the file is opened in unusual ways.
 Try: right-click `index.html` and "Open with" Edge.

+### "Can't open this folder because it contains system files"

+- Chrome/Edge blocks folder access inside `Program Files` and some other system directories.
+- If RimWorld is installed there, copy the `Data` or `Mods` folder to a non-system location (like `C:\RimWorldDefs`) and pick that instead, or install RimWorld to a Steam library outside Program Files.

 ### My exported mod has red errors

 - Open the Export tab and fix all Validation issues.